history-lab/archiving-digital-records/2024/08-command-line-lab-1.md

 ```
 ---
 # Understanding what we just did
-* `git` tracks collections of files, usually project related
+* `git` tracks collections of files, usually project-related
 * repo (aka repository): a collection of files under git control
-* repo contains the latest version of files, but also all previous versions
+* repo contains the latest version of files but also all previous versions
 * `clone` a git command that you can think of as "copy files + tracking info"
 ---
 ### Navigating the filesystem using Explorer & Editor